Bramwell

 Bramwell Bottling Works/Co.

 One thing to note about the bottles from Bramwell is that Bramwell, Freeman, and Simmons are basically the same place.
 So, some bottles say they are from Bramwell and some from Simmons.
 Some just say “Mercer County.”
 The receipt from Bramwell Bottling & Cider Works below has “Freeman” in print, but it is crossed out, replaced with “Bramwell.”
 That being said, Simmons was never an incorporated community, but rather it seems it was a neighborhood of Bramwell/Freeman, though more within Freeman.
+So, any one of these bottles—whether they say Bramwell or Simmons—are from Bramwell in general, given it is the largest and most identifiable town.

-The earliest records of a bottler in Bramwell that I can locate are the 1900 Dun & Bradstreet, which lists Blanton & Kirk Bottling Works in both Bramwell and Freeman (Mercantile Agency, Sep.
+In the 1900 Dun & Bradstreet, Blanton & Kirk Bottling Works are listed in both Bramwell and Freeman (Mercantile Agency, Sep.
 1900).
 By 1901, the bottling works becomes only listed under S.M.
 Blanton (Mercantile Agency, Sep.
 1901).
 In 1902, Blanton only appears in Freeman selling meat, not bottling (Mercantile Agency, Sep.
 1902), but reappears in Bramwell as the proprietor of Bramwell Bottling Works in 1903 (Mercantile Agency, 1903).
 This leads me to think there exists a Blanton & Kirk bottle explicitly listing their names, rather than Bramwell Bottling Works.

 In 1904, Blanton, announced in the newspaper that he had sold Bramwell Bottling Company to Charles Wesley Freeman of the Caswell Creek Coal and Coke Company (“Bramwell Bottling,” 1904).
 However, that year in September, Bramwell Bottling Works is still listed in Dun & Bradstreet as a branch of S.M.
 Blanton in Freeman (Mercantile Agency, Sep.
 1904).
 It is possible that there were two separate plants, one with the bottles bearing “Bramwell” as the town and another that used “Simmons.”
 The 1905 Dun & Bradstreet does not list a Bramwell Bottling Works under Bramwell, though there is an E.W.
 Freeman Bottling Works under Freeman in that issue (Mercantile Agency, Sep.
 1905).